WordPress Multisite Migration: Step-by-Step Guide to Move Without Downtime

 migrate-wordpress-multisite

 It’s natural to have these questions.
 But fear not.
-In this guide, I’ll explain how to move WordPress multisite via different methods that are known to work.
+In this guide, we’ll explain how to move WordPress multisite via different methods that are known to work.

-TL;DR: Migrating a WordPress multisite is a significant endeavor that carries some risk.
-You can alleviate that risk, save a lot of time, and prevent potential headaches by using Migrate Guru, a dedicated WordPress migration plugin that has facilitated countless migrations since its birth.
-Not only is it easy to use, but it also works with any web host out there.
-All you need are your FTP or cPanel credentials, and Migrate Guru will handle the rest!
+TL;DR: Migrating a WordPress multisite carries some risk.
+You can alleviate that risk, save a lot of time, and prevent potential headaches by using Migrate Guru, a dedicated WordPress migration plugin that has migrated over 100,000 sites.
+It is easy to use, and works with all web hosts.

 Before you get started on the WordPress multisite migration process, make sure you do the following (this will prevent any unnecessary hiccups or time sinks during the multisite migration process):